Renters' Rights Bill: changes for private tenants

 You will be able to challenge the increase through a tribunal if you think it's too much.

-The tribunal will not be able increase your rent to more than the amount your landlord is asking for.
+will not be able to put your rent up to more than your landlord wants

 Your landlord will not be able to evict you for challenging a rent increase.